This is the second part of an occasional series covering national charging networks (the first was Ecotricity’s Electric Highway).

 POLAR Instant Ts & Cs: All charges are subject to a £1.20 admin fee which is deducted from your balance once the charge is complete.
 Some chargepoints will also incur a cost for the electricity used.
 To check the costs of individual chargepoints, please view our map.
 You may set up your account, make credits, view charging point check locations and tariffs as well as check your charging history and account balance on line at www.POLARinstant.com in the same way as on your smartphone app.
 If you need any assistance when charging call the POLAR Instant Help line on 0845 5280 289.”

 POLAR is the biggest network of chargepoints around England.
 If you have seen chargepoints around your town, at supermarkets, town centres, car parks and public buildings, then chances are they are part of the POLAR network.
 Most of the points are low power and will charge an electric car in 3-8 hours (for these you will need to provide your own Type 2 cable – there is usually one supplied with each car).
-However, some are rapid chargers that can charge to 80% in about half an hour (these have their own tethered cables).
-All are manufactured in-house by Chargemaster.
+However, some are rapid chargers that can charge to 80% in about half an hour (these have their own tethered cables); the majority are manufactured in-house by Chargemaster.

 Reliability of the POLAR charge points is generally good, and as the maps are real-time you can check in advance if a particular one you want is working.
 Further, you can check to see if it’s actually in use.